DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/communications/switching-to-online-parents-evenings.md

 evenings where one appointment rolls into someone else’s, resulting in the following consultations often beginning on the wrong foot.
-This prevents disgruntled parents who have been kept waiting and also the conflict of having to dash aroud different areas of school for their different appointments.
+This prevents disgruntled parents who have been kept waiting and also the conflict of having to dash around different areas of school for their different appointments.
 For teaching staff, the new system enables appointments to transition smoothly from one to the next as there is no logging in and out, just a seamless process.

-This system also allows more than one parent to access the same appointment which is helpful where one parent is working or there is shared parenting.
+This system also allows more than one parent to access to the same appointment which is helpful where one parent is working or there is shared parenting.
 It offers a more productive use of time and a more confidential experience.

 ## A 10 point plan for online parents’ evenings

 1. Identify a product that offers flexibility in booking and hosting parents’ evenings.
-Out product allows us to set up the evening, then parents book on independently and staff and parents can log in fom any device on the evening.
+Our product allows us to set up the evening, then parents book on independently and staff and parents can log in from any device on the evening.

 2. Ensure this is up to date with accurate staff and student lists - taken from your Management Information System.
 Update this frequently.

+3. Set up your event - assign the teaching staff to an evening, decide on the length of appointments - some systems allow you to have gaps between appointments.
+We initially tried with no gaps, but found this was very intense for staff, so used 1-2 minute breaks between appointments which worked better.

+4. Consider whether any other staff should be added (e.g. pastoral staff) to the appointment schedule.
+If you decide against this, ensure you remind parents of how to access this support following the event.
+Here we found that the option to book follow-up phone calls after was more useful than seeing pastoral staff before academic staff.

+5. Contact parents and invite them to make appointments using the system.
+This should generate an email to them confirming appointments have been booked.
+   This gives parents control of the appointment times, which can result in gaps for some staff, but at least the gaps are clearly planned and timetabled in advance.

+6. In the days before the event, email out an instruction sheet that explains how the software works, checks that can be made beforehand, who to contact for help, etc. Request staff familiarise themselves with the software.

+7. Remind parents and staff to consider the appropriateness of their attire and online backgrounds.

+8. Consider whether to allow staff to attend these meetings from home (we found that most staff are positive towards this, however, there are some who prefer to stay in school and we allow both options).

+9. On the evening, staff and parents can simply find the email that confirms their appointments and click the links that take them to the meeting(s).
+Each appointment ends automatically and you are moved to the next one.

+10. Monitor the attendance.
+With many products you can instantly see whether an appointment has been attended.
+If possible, have someone available by a phone and computer who can resolve any issues (often this may have been a technical glitch, and a rescheduled appointment can leave everyone happy).